Meowcelinee/muscle-diagrams/README.md

-study guide for muscle diagrams (for anatomy class)
+i made this to study for an anatomy quiz in like less than a day

 this isnt excessive at all wdym